APTrust/dart-docs/docs/runner/index.md

 # DART Runner

 Because DART uses the Electron framework, it requires the presence of a graphical user interface and a windowing system, even when it's not going to use a GUI.
-That means it can't even start in comman-line mode unless it's running in a desktop environment.
+That means it can't even start in command-line mode unless it's running in a desktop environment.
 This limitation is inherent in Electron and makes DART unsuitable for running on a Linux server.

 For this reason, APTrust built dart-runner, which is a lightweight command-line version of DART that can run in server environments without a GUI.
 Dart-runner is intended to run workflows that were created and tested in DART.